staskus/Blog/_posts/2019-03-18-aerogami_series_part_3.md

 Because our UI framework will only know about this protocol, we will be able to provide different types of implementations.
 [TripRepository](https://github.com/nitesuit/aerogami-ios/blob/bd558d5962e7d97300213ad6896ff8d1f548a074/TravelDataKit/Repositories/Trip/TripRepository.swift) implementation defined in `TravelDataKit` calls the `API` to fetch data and parses it using `Coadable`.
 However, [FavoriteTripRepository](https://github.com/nitesuit/aerogami-ios/blob/bd558d5962e7d97300213ad6896ff8d1f548a074/TravelDataKit/Repositories/Trip/FavoriteTripRepository.swift) which also implements `TripRepository` interface, uses `UserDefaults` to fetch locally liked `Trips`.
 It allows us to generate 2 completely different screens in our app.
 One showing the current feed of flights fetched from the API and another of liked and locally saved trips.
 Here [FavoritesAssembly](https://github.com/nitesuit/aerogami-ios/blob/bd558d5962e7d97300213ad6896ff8d1f548a074/TravelFeatureKit/Features/Favorites/FavoritesAssembly.swift) simply injects necessary dependencies needed for _favorites_ to a `FavoriteFeed` feature.

-# Testing
+# Design

-The code for data fetching and parsing is an integral part of the codebase.
-In the next chapter of these series we'll take a look at the approach of unit testing this functionality.
+Before continuing creating the app, we'll see how we can quickly create simple application designs using Sketch or similar tools.
+In the next part of the series we'll overview the approach.